Conservation News

 WARBLER WOODS CAN TRANSFER DECEASED BIRDS TO TEXAS A&M: Warbler Woods Bird Sanctuary in Cibolo, just northeast of San Antonio, is licensed to hold the birds that will then be transferred to Texas A&M. If you find a deceased bird, even a common one:

-1. Put deceased bird in a plastic freezer bag and include a note with county in which the bird was found, reason for death if known, species if known, date if known
+1. Put the deceased bird in a plastic freezer bag and include a note with county in which the bird was found, reason for death if known, species if known, date if known.

-2. Remove air from plastic bag and store in freezer
+2. Remove the air from the plastic bag and store in freezer.

-3. Make arrangements to bring bird to Warbler Woods Bird Sanctuary by emailing [email protected]
+3. Make arrangements to bring the bird to Warbler Woods Bird Sanctuary by emailing [email protected]

 PurpleMartins78209 Project